TAMustafa/eos_json_api/README.md

 ## Getting Started
 These instructions will give a brief overview of the EOS API **GET** endpoints that are currently available to use.<br>

-The api is currently hosted on Heroku under the following URL:<br>
+The api is currently hosted on the following URL:<br>
 `www.eosjson.io/api`

 -----------------------------------------------------